arvind-kumar-anand/Python_Diwali_Sales_Analysis/README.md

 ## Overview

-This project involves analyzing sales data to gain insights into customer behavior and product performance, which can help improve sales strategies and inventory planning.
+This project involves analyzing *Sales Data* to gain insights into customer behavior and product performance, which can help improve sales strategies and inventory planning.
 The analysis includes data cleaning, exploratory data analysis (EDA), and customer segmentation.

 ## Key Features